Walking - Benefits

 Always get fitted for shoes in the evening as your feet swell by the end of the day.

-Whether walking is torture or pleasure depends very much on your shoes.
-So it is vitally important to get a good pair with the following characteristics:
+It is important to get a good pair with the following characteristics:

 - Is there enough toe space to allow you to wiggle your toes?

 - Is there a snug fit and firm support in the heel area?

 - Does it have a flexible cushioned insole to absorb shock?
 (Keep in mind that many walking-shoe buyers ask for too much cushioning in the hope that the extra cushioning will help decrease the discomfort of fallen or very high arches.)